 ***Instant or “Quick Cooking” Basmati Rice does not taste good here.

-Brown basmati rice may require 10 more minutes of cooking time and more liquid.
-Check package directions for cooking time and liquid requirements- adding more liquid if need be-each rice is different.
+Brown basmati rice: soak it in hot water while you prep your ingredients.
+Brown rice will require 10-15 more minutes of cooking time and more liquid.
+Check package directions for cooking time and liquid requirements- adding more liquid if need be!
+Each rice is different.

 Variations: You are welcome to add other veggies to the biryani- here I’ve added thinly sliced sweet peppers.
 Zucchini, eggplant or even mushrooms (saute them first) would be nice.
 If you want to add chicken to this, make sure to season it well and brown it first before adding to the rice mixture to simmer.